alphatroya/swift-project-template/README.md

 ![Build project and run tests](https://github.com/alphatroya/swift-project-template/workflows/Build%20project%20and%20run%20tests/badge.svg)

-This project template was used by me to jump-start the new iOS app project.
+This project template was used by me to jump-start new iOS app projects.
 It comes with a minimalistic design, a well-defined file structure, and several pre-configured tools to make the development experience more productive and efficient.

 ## Features